WZBSocialScienceCenter/otree_iat/README.md

 - each measurement is stored individually in the database
 - requires keyboard for responses but may be extended to work on mobile devices as well
 - results are transferred to server at the end of each *round* (each round or *block* consists of several trials), *not* after each trial
+- optional: live view of measurements during experiment in oTree's data view

 ## Requirements

-- tested with Python 3.7 to Python 3.9
+- tested with Python 3.7 and Python 3.8
 - tested with otree 3.3.0 to otree 3.3.11

 oTree IAT may work with higher versions than specified here, but this is untested.

 You can install the exact requirements using *pip*: `pip install -r requirements.txt`

+If you want to see live view of measurements during the experiment in the "data" view of oTree's admin panel, you additional need to install *[otreeutils](https://github.com/WZBSocialScienceCenter/otreeutils)* version 0.10.0 or newer: `pip install otreeutils[admin]`.

 If you want to use oTree IAT with an older version of oTree, you may try a previous release as listed under *Releases* on the right side.
 To know which version of oTree IAT works with which version of oTree, see the *Changes* section below.